Different types of Abacus and their uses

 6. Arithmetic Rekenrek

-Rekenrek or arithmetic rack is not just another type of abacus but its functionality is quite similar to abacus in learning arithmetic.
-So, its a version of abacus and we have to put it in the list.
-It is a learning tool designed by Adrian Treffers, a mathematics curriculum researcher at the Freudenthal Institute in Holland, that provides visual perspective of number relations and various mathematical operations, It consists of two rows of 10 beads.
-Larger versions with ten rows of ten beads are also available.
-Each row is made of five red beads and five white beads.
-The setup allows students to prepare a mental image of numbers and use it (5 or 10) as an anchor for counting, adding and subtracting.
+Rekenrek or arithmetic rack is not just another type of abacus but its functionality is quite similar to an abacus in learning arithmetic.
+So, it’s a version of abacus and we have to put it in the list.
+It is a learning tool designed by Adrian Treffers, a mathematics curriculum researcher at the Freudenthal Institute in Holland, that provides a visual perspective of number relations and various mathematical operations, It consists of two rows of 10 beads.

 7. Binary Abacus